 What should we keep in mind before buying apple cider vinegar?

-Also, read through the label of the bottles before you buy ACV.
+Also, read through the label of the bottle before you buy it.
 Any brand that has the right constituents is good.
-Go for Heinz and Bragg – these two brands are really popular and for the right reasons.
+Go for Heinz and Bragg – these two brands are popular for the right reasons.

-How to identify organic apple cider vinegar?
+How do you identify organic apple cider vinegar?

 Can apple cider vinegar be consumed with beverages?